southchen/speech-test/README.md

 # 日语例句音频生成器
 > Sentences are the molecules of language; everything else is just atoms.
 If you learn words without sentences, you end up with a dictionary in your head.
-If you learn sentences, you end up with a language.”
+If you learn sentences, you end up with a language.
 >
 > — Fluent Forever, Gabriel Wyner